WooCommerce vs Shopify

 Shopify Design Review

-Shopify’s catalog features slightly over 100 theme options, with premium themes starting at $140.
+Shopify’s catalog features over 100 theme options, with premium themes starting at $140.
 That’s a one-time purchase rather than a yearly fee, and all Shopify themes are responsive.
 Here are some examples:

 shopify themes

 While Shopify has a fraction of the themes and design choices of WooCommerce, the Shopify catalog is curated by professionals.
-All Shopify themes are designed, selected, and tested for ease of use, consistent functionality, and compliance with Shopify quality standards.
-This ensures that your Shopify ecommerce store works as good as it looks, and design never competes with function.

 For this reason, many Shopify stores look alike, which reduces customer recognition.